glennga/aconitum/README.md

 All experiments have been executed on AWS EC2 instances.
 Each node was of type `c5.xlarge` (4 CPUs @ 3.4GHz, 8GB of RAM) with 3000 IOPS SSDs attached.
 Each node was running Ubuntu Server 20.04 LTS.
 We record the client response time here, so each experiment executed local to each database server (to minimize client-server communication latencies).

 ### TPC CH(2)
 A modified TPC-CH was utilized here, one that a) more naturally represents orderlines within orders as nested documents, and b) has orderline dates that are uniformly distributed across 7 years.
-The parameters used for TPC-CH generator were `scaleFactor=1` and `numWarehouses=500`.
+The scale used for the TPC-CH generator was `numWarehouses=500`.

 ### All Systems

-1. Install `python 3.8`, and `python3-pip`.
+1. Install `python3.8`, and `python3-pip`.
 2. Clone this repository onto the server node.
 Ensure you have the correct requirements.

 ```bash